 The 37,720-square-foot academic building will include space for the Sustainability program, classrooms, faculty offices and collaboration areas with tables and chairs.

-Construction for both buildings is expected to begin in Summer 2016 and be completed in Fall 2017 with a scheduled opening in Spring 2018.
+Construction for both buildings began in Summer 2016 and will be completed in Fall 2017 with a scheduled opening in Spring 2018.